-• Over time, increases or decreases in net position are an indicator of whether the district's financial position is improving or deteriorating.
+- Over time, increases or decreases in net position are an indicator of whether the district's financial position is improving or deteriorating. - To assess the district's overall health, you need to consider additional non-financial factors such as changes in the district's property tax base, the quality of the education provided, and the condition of the district's buildings.

-Management's Discussion and Analysis For the Fiscal Year Ended June 30, 2019
+Management's Discussion and Analysis For the Fiscal Year Ended June 30, 2021